briandherbert/briandherbert.github.io/README.md

 Display your routines on any TV or monitor by casting from any device, then disconnecting.
 No persistent hardware needed (other than cast receiver on the display), and it's FREE.

 You'll make a schedule of webpages to show, like "at 1pm on Fridays, show webpage xyz.com".
-This schedule will live in a Google Sheet you create; you can copy my example here: https://docs.google.com/spreadsheets/d/1_dIMHuBOkZdQ08XwRWkF5KZvlkm5hmRB8TaKQ_SpA5A
+This schedule will live in a Google Sheet you create; see my example here: https://docs.google.com/spreadsheets/d/1_dIMHuBOkZdQ08XwRWkF5KZvlkm5hmRB8TaKQ_SpA5A

-Google Sheets is an ideal way to make webpages, since each slide gets its own page.
+Google Sheets is an ideal way to make these webpages, since each slide gets its own page.
 For my family, I have a "Get ready for school slide" that's set up for 7:30am on weekdays, and a "Start Bedtime" slide that's set up for 8:20pm every day.
 Here's that slideshow: https://docs.google.com/presentation/d/1hM4JnnS_9ZbxVihTY1vbu_O0jB_0rEp1dLaPti79Hvs/edit#slide=id.gd460e50c57_0_128

+You can tack on a slide when you need a new routine, paste in photos, and you can disable slides in the google sheet with a '-'.
+When school is out, just put a '-' in the days column for school routines.
 Note that I sometimes have work-in-progress images off to the side that won't show up until I move them onto the slide.

 ## Overview